bookofproofs/bookofproofs.github.io/_sources/history/20th-century/whitney.md

 7. Derived the Whitney extension theorem, which states that every continuous function on a closed subset of space can be extended to a continuous function on the entire space.
 8. Developed a number of inequalities, which established the analytical foundations for the existence of certain structures in manifolds.

 Born 23 March 1907, New York, USA.
-Died 10 May1989, Mount Dents Blanches, Switzerland.
+Died 10 May 1989, Mount Dents Blanches, Switzerland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Whitney/)